tahardi/bearclave/docs/concepts.md

 precautions must be taken to ensure any requests passed to the untrusted OS are properly sanitized or otherwise protected.

+In summary, TEEs provide stronger security guarantees than traditional systems at the cost of increased complexity and performance.
+They can isolate code and data from privileged software in a way that is verifiable and auditable.
+They do not protect against _physical_ attacks, nor can they prevent the untrusted OS or hypervisor from blocking their access to system resources.

 ## AWS Nitro Enclaves

 TODO: [concepts - nitro](https://taylor-a-hardin.atlassian.net/browse/BCL-49)